MatchuPitchu/react-summary/09_React Testing.md

 });
 ```

+- Example 3: API fetches external data; test only UI and avoid fetching in tests
+  - Hint: better way is to use `Mock Service Worker` to simulate HTTP request

 ```TypeScript
 // Example 3
 import { EgrCalculation } from "../../../globals/js/calculations/egr-calculation";  // import needed because it's used in beforeEach()